luckygith/se_project_react/README.md

 # “WTWR” (a near-acronym for "What to Wear")
+# SE_PROJECT_REACT - WTWR FRONT END APPLICATION

-Welcome to a project demonstration called WTWR!
+Welcome to a project demonstration called WTWR !

 first phase: